ethpandaops/assertoor/README.md

-# Minccino Testnet Testing tool
+# Assertoor Testnet Testing tool

 This project serves as a controller for Ethereum Tests.
 Users can define tests in yaml, and have the controller ensure the test is conducted while reporting on the status via logs and Prometheus metrics.